Writer/Surfer

 Materials

 Another consideration is materials.
-Classic leather sandals offer the benefit of conforming to your foot over time, whereas a more plushy foam/synthetic material might offer immediate comfort with no break-in period.
+Classic leather sandals like the Rainbow Double Layer offer the benefit of conforming to your foot over time, whereas a more plushy foam/synthetic material like the Teva Reflip might offer immediate comfort with no break-in period.
 Leather also tends to be averse to water while synthetics don’t mind it.
-And then you have waterproof leather that attempts to combine the best of both worlds but at a premium.
+And then you have waterproof leather like that on the Olukai Tuahine that combines the best of both worlds, but at a premium.

 four different men's sandals lined up against a surfboard.

-A few of our faves, the Olukai Tuahine front and center.
+A few of our favorite flip flops, the Olukai Tuahine front and center.
 Photo: Dylan Heyden//The Inertia

 Sizing